-The Independent is among a handful of newer boutique alternatives to Philadelphia's big convention hotels.
+The Independent is a boutique alternative to Philadelphia's big convention hotels.
 This property features 24 well-appointed, hip rooms that are all uniquely furnished, but share a warm butterscotch and ochre palette with funky accents, such as leopard-print rugs, exposed brick walls, and copper-tiled ceilings.
-The hotel's corridors ring a skylighted four-story atrium adorned with a local artist's work.
-Complimentary wine and cheese is served every evening in the cozy lobby, and a continental breakfast is served there Monday through Thursday.
-With an unaffiliated nightclub downstairs, some complain of noise, particularly in the second-floor rooms.
-The hotel prefers guests to be 21 or older.
+The hotel's corridors ring a skylighted four-story atrium adorned with local art.
+Complimentary wine and cheese is served Monday through Thursday in the cozy lobby, while Continental breakfast is offered daily.
+Little Nonna's, and Bud and Marilyn's, two eateries from prolific Philly restaurateurs Marcie Turney and Valerie Safran, occupy the ground floor of the hotel.
+The Independent prefers guests to be 21 or older.

 Queen Deluxe features a queen-sized Serta Congressional mattress with custom bedding.
 Natural hardwood floors and New Zealand wool area rugs, as well as unique window treatments complete the room.
 Microwave ovens, phone, 32″ flat-screen HDTV television with cable, Keurig coffeemaker, microwave ovens and refrigerators in every guestroom.
 Temperature is controlled in the room.

 YOU SHOULD KNOW Rooms differ, TV sizes differ as well, some have black-out curtains but not all do.

 Many of the guest bathrooms at The Independent Hotel offer exposed brick walls that abut the newly-installed wallpaper.
 Each bath offers brand new luxury tile that features a cool, Carrera-marble aesthetic, complementing the original wood molding.
 L'Occitane amenities are a plus.